yonrasgg/TechNomadiX/_posts/2020-03-23-python-functions.md

 ---

-**Next Steps**: In the next post, we will explore **Object-Oriented Programming in Python**, covering classes, objects, methods, and inheritance.
+**Next Steps**: In the next post, we will explore **Error Handling in Python**, covering classes, objects, methods, and inheritance.
 Stay tuned and keep coding! 🐍💻